 The village operator must take out general insurance, to full replacement value, for the retirement village, including for:

-• the accommodation units. other than accommodation units owned by residents.
+- communal facilities; and - the accommodation units, other than accommodation units owned by residents.

 Residents contribute towards the cost of this insurance as part of the General Services Charge.